Prince of Persia: Warrior Within: Plot

 In the throne room, Kaileena reveals herself as the Empress, attacking the Prince in an attempt to change her fate of death at his hands.
-The Prince fights and kills her, but the Dahaka still pursues him; it was the Empress's death that created the Sands of Time.
+The Prince fights and kills her and returns to the present, but the Dahaka still pursues him; it was the Empress's death in the past that created the Sands of Time.
 Briefly losing hope, the Prince finds a carving from the army which first recovered the Sands, detailing an artefact called the Mask of the Wraith that allows the wearer to change their fate.
 He plans to use a time portal to bring Kaileena into the present, allowing the Sands to be created while negating their discovery and transportation to Azad, freeing him from the Dahaka.
 The Mask transforms the Prince into the same Sand Wraith which stalked him before, and he sees Kaileena's efforts to change her fate despite Shahdee's pessimism, and that she was fighting with a rebellious Shahdee when the Prince appeared.
 As the Sand Wraith, the Prince succeeds in getting his other self taken by the Dahaka instead, taking his place in the timeline and freeing him of the Mask.
 The Prince continues to the throne room and, despite his pleas to Kaileena that they can change fate, she attacks him as before.

-The ending changes depending on whether the Prince acquired a special weapon called the Water Sword.
-Without the Water Sword, the Prince kills Kaileena in the present as planned and the Dahaka absorbs her and all remnants of the Sands' power before vanishing.
-With the Water Sword, the Prince defends Kaileena from the Dahaka's attack and uses the Water Sword to kill it; the two build a boat and leave the island, sleeping together during the voyage.
-In both endings, Babylon is shown in flames and under attack from an invading army, with Farah (from Sands of Time) being held prisoner.
+The ending changes depending on whether the Prince acquired a special mythical weapon called the Water Sword.
+Without the Water Sword, the Prince kills Kaileena in the present as planned and the Dahaka absorbs her and all remnants of the Sands of time and absorbs the medallion of time and vanishes, hereby setting the prince free from the bound.
+In the alternate ending (which is canonical, and continues with the next game) the Prince defends Kaileena from the Dahaka's attack and uses the Water Sword to kill the time beast; the two then build a boat and leave the island, getting intimate with each other during the voyage.
+In both endings, Babylon is shown in flames and under attack from an invading army of the Vizier and Farah (from Sands of Time) is shown held as a prisoner, with the wise man from earlier in the game narrating "you cannot change your fate; no man can".
+Additionally, in the canonical ending, a hooded figure is seen crowning himself as the prince, setting up the events for the next game.